Comparison

 A Simple Alternative to a Physical Sleep Trainer

-If you already have an old iPhone or iPad, you may not need to buy a separate sleep trainer at all.
+If you already have a phone or tablet you can reuse, you may not need to buy a separate sleep trainer at all.

 Quick conclusion